provision-pc/scoops/docs/partials/guide.md

-## This Repository (Shared Common)

-This repository houses files that propagate downstream to project-specific repositories.
+## Packages

+The following projects have scoops that are installable after adding this Scoop bucket to your registry:

+{{scoop_var_chart}}